PmagPy/RockmagPy-notebooks/README.md

 ## Contributing

 While the repository is not yet ready for general use, contributions, suggestions, and feedback are welcome. _Thank you for your interest in contributing to the `rockmag.py` function library and the broader `pmagpy` project!_ 🌍🧲

+## License

+This code can be freely used, modified, and shared.
+It is licensed under a 3-clause BSD license.
+See [the license](https://github.com/PmagPy/RockmagPy-notebooks/blob/main/LICENSE) for details.